 This easy fried rice with red rice, Thai flavors and crunchy vegetables is a delicious healthy version of the fried rice.
 This unique rice recipe shows step-by-step instructions on how to make red rice and season it with lemongrass and lime flavors.

 Hello, rice lovers!
 Why is it that eating rice has become so difficult these days with all that health talk going on about rice being the “villain” of a healthy diet?
 It’s the type of rice and the quantity you eat that matters.
-The fiber-rich and nutrient-rich red rice cooked with Thai flavors of lemongrass and kaffir lime leaves and stir-fried with vegetables and eggs is the answer to all the rice woes.
+The fiber-rich and nutrition-rich red rice cooked with Thai flavors of lemongrass and kaffir lime leaves and stir-fried with vegetables and eggs is the answer to all your rice woes.
 With this fried red rice recipe, you can have your favorite fried rice and eat it too!

 Does the citrusy, refreshing flavor of lemongrass make you wonder why it should be called a “grass” at all?
 Yes, I agree, it does sound quite demeaning.
 Well, my love for the Thai herbs –lemongrass and kaffir lime leaves has transformed into this flavourful fried rice recipe with red rice and some veggies thrown in, with egg as an option.
+So HEALTHY, so TASTY!